richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 software, and essentially no end-users, are capable of making that choice, it seems sadly the best we can do.

+NIST is an important reference for crypto algorithms.
+Yes, they have made mistakes (DUAL_EC_DRBG), but so has the IETF (opaque-prf) in the same area.
+But they have run respected international contests and their output receives heavy scrutiny.

 The second consideration is to avoid temptation and premature optimization.
 Do not adopt an algorithm just because it seems "small and fast" or comes from "someone I respect."

+## Public Review

 What constitutes sufficient public review?
 It is hard to say.
+This section attempts to provide some guidelines.

+An open
-An open competition, such as those that led to AES (XXX ref) and SHA-3 (XXX ref) seem to be good, even when they come from sources that are under widespread suspicion, like the US Government.
+competition, such as those that led to AES (XXX ref) and SHA-3 (XXX ref) seem to be good, even when they come from sources that are under widespread suspicion, like the US Government.
 These efforts, like the Password Hashing